How to Stop Cravings at Night When You Have PCOS

 Exercise regularly.

 All our lives, we have been told to exercise regularly, but knowing the right type of exercise for your body is key!
-For women with PCOS, slow-weighted and low-impact workouts like yoga, pilates, walking, and weight lifting are ideal for improving insulin resistance and combating PCOS cravings.
+For women with PCOS, slow-weighted workouts, yoga, pilates, walking, and swimming are ideal for combating PCOS cravings.
+Why?
+Because meditative exercise directly improves insulin sensitivity.

 These exercises work so much better with the hormonal imbalances of PCOS than standard high-intensity workouts because these don’t elevate your heart rate too high, pumping your body full of adrenaline and more cortisol.
 (Yes, that means the wrong workouts can actually worsen your insulin resistance and increase cravings, so jump on The Cysterhood app to find workout plans that’ll help you achieve your PCOS health goals.)